John Howard Davies: Personal life

 Davies was a noted target shooter, competing in fullbore target rifle and 300 metre rifle disciplines.
 He appeared in the final of HM the Queen's Prize in 1994, and represented Wales at the first Commonwealth Shooting Championships in New Delhi, where he claimed a silver medal in the 300 m rifle three positions team event.
 He competed for Wales in the MacKinnon match 16 times, serving as Team Captain in 1994 and 1995.

 Death

-Davies died from prostate cancer on 22 August 2011 at his home in Blewbury, Oxfordshire.
+Davies died from prostate cancer at the age of 72 on 22 August 2011 at his home in Blewbury, Oxfordshire.